Two killed, dozens wounded in Baltimore mass shooting: Police

 "We will not stop until we find those cowards who decided to just shoot dozens of people, causing two people to lose their lives," he said.

-With more firearms than inhabitants, the United States has the highest rate of gun deaths of any developed country - 20,200 in 2022, according to the Gun Violence Archive.
+With more firearms than inhabitants, the United States has the highest rate of gun deaths of any developed country - at least 44,357 in 2022, including 24,090 suicides, according to the Gun Violence Archive (GVA).

+Sunday's mass shooting was at least the 337th to occur this year, according to the GVA, which defines a "mass shooting" as a gun-related incident in which four or more people are wounded or killed.